STAMP-project/camp/docs/pages/execute.md

 That's all folks!
 ```

-The reported that the JMeter script made 22 samples (a sample is a single call to a url).
+The test summary reported that the JMeter script made 22 samples (a sample is a single call to a url).
 No one of them returned an error.
 To inspect detailed reports for each configuration simply go to generated config folders and look for `index.html` file within the test-reports folder:

 ```console
 $ tree